dayathapa1234/React-Training/README.md

     display: none;
 }
 ```
-- The `UploadModal` component creates a window that is overlaid on primary content using the `Modal` component from Chakra UI.
+- The `UploadModal` component creates a window that is overlaid on primary content using the `Modal` component from Chakra UI. (https://chakra-ui.com/docs/components/modal/usage#make-modal-vertically-centered)
 - It uses the `onClose` and `isOpen` to open/close the Modal
-- `<ModalOverlay/>`
+- The `<ModalOverlay/>` component dims the stuff behind the Modal and if the overlay is clicked it closes the Modal
+- The `<ModalBody>` is a  wrapper that houses the modal's main content
+- `{}` can be used to run javascript code
+-  The `useState()` hook is used to keep track of variables/state
+-  The `file` variable is used to store the file and `isDragOver` is a flag to know if the dragging of file is over
+-  The `{!file && ....}` is used to display the content after && ( the html code) so if there is no file stored (!file) it displays the content where you uplode the picture via drag and drop or upload through File Explorer
+- The `div` has `onDrop`, `onDragOver`, `onDragLeave` and `setIsDragOver` to handle the drag and drop of a Image
+- The `input` has `onChange` which handles the upload of the image
+- The `{file && ....}` is used to display the image if the image is uploaded.